 A lawsuit to “Partition” the land will settle disputes by forcing a division or sale of the real property (including any buildings).
 A Partition lawsuit seeks to divide the land (if it can be split) or to force a sale of the land and divide the proceeds of sale.

 If you own an interest in Arizona land, a co-owner of that land cannot prevent the Court from entering a Judgment of Partition.
+A Judgment is an official court order.
 A Judgment of Partition declares who owns what interest in the land, and orders the land to be partitioned (divided) or sold.

 In Arizona, Partition lawsuits are governed by specific Arizona statutes.
 After the Court enters a Judgment of Partition, the real work begins.
 A person or persons are appointed by the Court to conduct the land division.
 These persons are called “Commissioners.”
 Often, they are real estate professionals.
 If the land consists of a building (such as a home or an office building), the land will be listed for sale.
 The Commissioner/s will sell the land (including building) and have the escrow company pay the proceeds to the Clerk of the Court.
 The Clerk of Court will hold the proceeds until the Judge decides who gets what portion of the proceeds.
 Once the Court decides who gets what, the Court will order the Clerk to disburse the money to the person/s entitled thereto in the amount ordered by the Court.

 A “Litigation Guaranty” is a specific type of title report from an Arizona title company showing the condition of title and who claims an interest in the land.
-Generally, a “Litigation Guaranty” is necessary to undertake representation in a Partition lawsuit.
+Sometimes (not always), a “Litigation Guaranty” is necessary to undertake representation in a Partition lawsuit.

 The cost of a “Litigation Guaranty” and the cost of service of process are in addition to legal fees.
-Sometimes a new survey is required, which is an additional expense not included in the legal fees.
+Sometimes (not always) a new survey may be appropriate, which is an additional expense not included in the legal fees.

 We have represented many people in Partition lawsuits.
-A successful Partition lawsuit begins with a proper investigation.
+A successful Partition lawsuit begins with a proper investigation of who owns what interest in the land.
+Obtaining a “Chain of Title” Report will indicate who owns an interest in the land, and how that interest was acquired.
 A skilled litigator can focus that investigation on the things which will increase the chance of success.

 There are many procedures and techniques which can maximize the chance of success.
 Usually, the sooner these techniques are employed the better the chance of success.
 An experienced Partition attorney should be consulted as early as possible.